eflautt/ga-data-science/lessons/lesson-13/readme.md

 `CountVectorizer` arguments
         - `ngram_range` - a range of of length of phrases to use
             - `(1,1)` means use all single words
-            - `(1,2)` all contiguous pairs of words in the title
+            - `(1,2)` all contiguous pairs of words
             - `(1,3)` all triples etc.
         - `stop_words='english'`
            - Stop words are non-content words - (to, the, it, at, what).
            - They aren't helpful for prediction (most of the time) and this parameter removes them.
         - `max_features=1000`
-          - maximum number of words to consider (uses the first N most frequent
+          - maximum number of words to consider (uses the first N most frequent)
         - `binary=True`
           - to use a dummy column as the entry (1 or 0, as opposed to the count)
-          - This is useful if you think a word appearing 10 times is not more important than whether the word appear at all.
+          - This is useful if you think a word appearing 10 times is not more important than whether the word appearing at all.

 Like models or estimators in `scikit-learn`, vectorizers follow a similar interface.
   - We create a vectorizer object with the parameters of our feature space.
   - We `fit` a vectorizer to learn the vocabulary
   - We `transform` a set of text into that feature space.

 The distinction of `fit` and `transform` when it comes to splitting datasets into training and test sets.
-We want to fit (or learn our vocabulary) from our test set, as to to not like information leak through from our test set into our training.
-(See more on `model leak`).
-Then we `transform` both of the tranining and test sets (and any future dataset) in the same way.
+We want to fit (or learn our vocabulary) from our training set.
+Since choosing features is a part of our model building process, we **should not** look at our test set to do this.

+Whenever we want to make predictions, we will need to create a new data point that contains **exactly** the same columns as our model.
+If feature 234 in our model represents the word 'cheeseburger', then we need to make sure our test or future example also has 'cheeseburger' as feature 234.
+We can use`transform` to do perform this conversion on the test set (and any future dataset) in the same way.

 #### Term Frequency - Inverse Document Frequency (TF-IDF)